heythisisgordon/VSA-OGM/docs/refactoring/refactor2.md

 The overall task is to implement a Grid-Based Sequential VSA-OGM mapping pipeline that treats each sampling point like a robot pose keyframe.
 This approach processes the point cloud incrementally, focusing on local points within sensor range at each sampling location, rather than processing the entire point cloud at once.
 The implementation will include:

-Phase 1: Adaptive Spatial Indexing Implementation (Current Phase) Phase 2: Optimized Vector Caching Implementation
-Phase 3: Enhanced VSA Mapper Implementation - Core Structure Phase 4: Shannon Entropy Feature Extraction Implementation Phase 5: Main Interface and CLI Updates
+Phase 1: Adaptive Spatial Indexing Implementation (Current Phase) Phase 2: Simplified Vector Caching Implementation Phase 3: Enhanced VSA Mapper Implementation - Core Structure Phase 4: Shannon Entropy Feature Extraction Implementation Phase 5: Main Interface and CLI Updates